 I have many hard drives circulating among my servers for testing purpose.
-For example, I took a hard drive from one server and put it into a different server.
-After doing this for many times, I notice that the ZFS has put many header information / meta data on my hard drive.
-While it does not harm the normal ZFS operation, I think it is not a good idea to have some outdated information living on my hard drive.
+For example, I took a hard drive from one server and put it on a different server.
+After doing this for many times, I’ve noticed that the ZFS has put many header information / meta data left on my hard drive.
+While it does not do anything harmful to the normal ZFS operation, I think it is not a good idea to have some outdated information living on my hard drive.

 Here is an example:

 #sudo zpool import pool: storage id: 4394681882400895515 state: UNAVAIL status: The pool was last accessed by another system. action: The pool cannot be imported due to damaged devices or data. see: http://www.sun.com/msg/ZFS-8000-EY config: storage UNAVAIL insufficient replicas raidz1-0 UNAVAIL insufficient replicas 12688516256739208392 UNAVAIL cannot open ada3 ONLINE 4218969245912188584 UNAVAIL cannot open 1537006695366032450 UNAVAIL cannot open 8194123525800888894 UNAVAIL cannot open 13778624724471040977 UNAVAIL cannot open pool: storage id: 12159013771499288095 state: FAULTED status: One or more devices contains corrupted data. action: The pool cannot be imported due to damaged devices or data.
 The pool may be active on another system, but can be imported using the '-f' flag. see: http://www.sun.com/msg/ZFS-8000-5E config: storage FAULTED corrupted data 6113585248511400089 UNAVAIL corrupted data

 Although ZFS provides a way (zpool labelclear) to remove this information, it only works if the hard drive is still attached to the server.
 If the hard drive is missing, there is nothing you can do.
 For example, the following command will be failed: